Research

 I am a health economist whose research examines the causes and consequences of health disparities alongside programs designed to improve health for vulnerable and marginalized populations.
 My current research focuses on the incidence and persistence of health disparities in the United States in a variety of settings.
-I focus on health disparities in maternal health, emergency department care, and those that arise due to negative external shocks.
+My research spans three topic areas: maternal and child health, school shootings, and patients’ interactions with the healthcare system.
 For more of my research, see my Google Scholar page.

 Select Publications